Halliburton-Landmark/gdp/doc/gdp-net-api-v4.md

   events.
 I may register my own events in the same event base.
 * _Other information to be determined._
+* I will run the event loop base as appropriate.

 Your side is responsible for: